DocSunset/sygaldry/sygaldry/sygsa-max17055/sygsa-max17055.lili.md

 ## Helper Functions
 In addition to functions for reading and writing to registers.
 Functions for writing specific properties to the fuel gauge were also written.
 This allows us to update the properties from the command line without having to restart the device.

 In addition the restore parameter function restores the ModelGauge parameters after a power loss event.
 The MAX17055 slowly learns and adjust its state of charge prediction with time based on voltage, current and temperature information.
+This is useful as it helps the fuel gauge become more accurate over time and account for changes in battery chemistry as the battery ages.
+However, if the fuel gauge is power cycled or it receives a software reset signal, we have to restore the old parameters.
+Power cycling events are not well described by Analog Device's documentation but seem to occur when the battery completely dies (ie: it goes below 3V) and not during regular operations such as unplugging the battery or having the device be asleep.

 After a power loss or major software change the fuelgauge IC resets, in order to retain past information from the battery (charge cycles, full capacity, etc.) they must be restored manually from previously stored values.

 ```cpp
 //@='helpers'